Table of Contents

 For Whooping Cough

 The root of Acorus Calamus is a beneficial and effective home remedy for children suffering from whooping cough.
 It helps to prevent severe bouts of coughing.

 For Acidity and Gas

 The Acorus Calamus root has an antiulcer agent as it helps in controlling acidity and gastric acid secretion.
 It helps to reduce the risk of stomach ulcers ulcer by improving digestion.

-Dosage and uses depend upon the health problems and conditions or as recommended by an Ayurvedic doctor.
+Dosage and uses depend upon the health problems and conditions or as an Ayurvedic doctor recommends.
 The general recommended dosage is 3-6 grams of Acorus Calamus daily once a day.